-99. The rapid urban growth experienced by the region in the second half of the twentieth century has not been accompanied by a planning process that ensures equitable access to housing (Bonomo and others, 2015).
+The rapid urban growth experienced by the region in the second half of the twentieth century has not been accompanied by a planning process that ensures equitable access to housing (Bonomo and others, 2015).
 Many households in the region still face significant barriers to accessing formal housing.
-In Latin America and the Caribbean, the relationship between real estate prices and income can be, on average, up to three times higher than that observed in the United States of America, while mortgage interest rates are much higher in the region than the average observed in OECD countries (Blanco and others 2014).28 Formal market conditions and the prevalence of high vulnerability to poverty and informal employment (which limits access to mortgage loans) mean that the formal housing market is inaccessible to many households and does not encourage the private sector to participate in the provision of housing for the poorest sectors, and even less so in adequate locations.
+In Latin America and the Caribbean, the relationship between real estate prices and income can be, on average, up to three times higher than that observed in the United States of America, while mortgage interest rates are much higher in the region than the average observed in OECD countries (Blanco and others 2014).29 Formal market conditions and the prevalence of high vulnerability to poverty and informal employment (which limits access to mortgage loans) mean that the formal housing market is inaccessible to many households and does not encourage the private sector to participate in the provision of housing for the poorest sectors, and even less so in adequate locations.

-100. Nearly 40 per cent of households in the region suffer from some degree of housing deficit (Bouillon, 2012).
-In turn, there is a great deal of heterogeneity between countries and the qualitative deficit is significantly higher than the quantitative deficit (UN-Habitat, 2015a; Bouillon, 2012),29
+Nearly 40 per cent of households in the region suffer from some degree of housing deficit (Bouillon, 2012).
+In turn, there is a great deal of heterogeneity between countries and the qualitative deficit is significantly higher than the quantitative deficit (UN-Habitat, 2015a; Bouillon, 2012),30 which underlines the importance of diversifying housing policy instruments, including the

-25 In many countries of the region, the population living outside their own country continues to make up a large proportion of the population.
+26 In many countries of the region, the population living outside their own country continues to make up a large proportion of the population.
 For example, 29.4 per cent of the population in Jamaica and 22.4 per cent in Trinidad and Tobago live outside their country of origin (ECLAC, 2014d).

-26 Destination countries include Argentina from Paraguay, Venezuela from Colombia, Costa Rica from Nicaragua and Dominican Republic from Haiti.
-A total of 76 per cent of migrants are young (15-65 years) (ECLAC, 2014d).
-27 Brasil-Bolsa de Familia, Chile Solidario, Ecuador-Bono de Desarrollo Humano, El Salvador-Comunidades Solidarias Rurales, México-Oportunidades, Panamá-Red de Oportunidades, Paraguay Abrazo, Perú Juntos, which underlines the importance of diversifying housing policy instruments, including the promotion of housing improvement, expansion and rehabilitation plans (UN-Habitat, 2015a).
-Meanwhile, informal settlements and houses outside urban centres are characterized by a qualitative deficit in services and transportation connections (Blanco and others, 2014).
+27 Destination countries include Argentina from Paraguay, Venezuela from Colombia, Costa Rica from Nicaragua and Dominican Republic from Haiti.
+A total of 76 per cent of migrants are young (15-65 years) (ECLAC, 2014d)

+28 Brasil-Bolsa de Familia, Chile Solidario, Ecuador-Bono de Desarrollo Humano, El Salvador-Comunidades Solidarias Rurales, México-Oportunidades, Panamá-Red de Oportunidades, Paraguay Abrazo, Perú Juntos, Argentina-Asignación Universal por Hijo.

-28 Nominal rates of 11.4 per cent and real rates of 8.1 per cent in the region, versus an average of 4.3 per cent nominal and 3.2 per cent real in OECD countries (Rebucci and others, 2012).
+29 Nominal rates of 11.4 per cent and real rates of 8.1 per cent in the region, versus an average of 4.3 per cent nominal and 3.2 per cent real in OECD countries (Rebucci and others, 2012).

-29 Housing deficit refers to the gap between housing requirements and availability.
-ECLAC defines "housing deficit" as the difference between adequate housing, in relation to the needs of its population, and the quantitative deficit in consumer housing units that do not have a dwelling for their exclusive use and can be measured as the difference
+30 Housing deficit refers to the gap between housing requirements and availability.
+ECLAC defines "housing deficit" as the difference between adequate housing, in relation to the needs of its population, and the quantitative deficit in consumer housing units that do not have a dwelling for their exclusive use and can be measured as the difference between the number of dwellings and the number of consumer housing units (ECLAC, 1996: 19).
+The qualitative dimension of the deficit is related to quality gaps in housing attributes (ECLAC, 1996), i.e. gaps in constructive features of housing and materials (roof, floors, walls, etc.), in living space (overcrowding) and in the quality of access to services (water, sanitation, electricity, etc.).